dendronhq/dendron-site/vault/dendron.topic.links.commands.insert-note-link.md

 [[{$n: alias}|note1]]$0
 ```

-##### selection
+##### Selection mode

-Selection present in the active editor will be extracted and used as the alias.
+In selection mode, selection present in the active editor will be extracted and used as the alias.

 The original selection will be replaced by the link inserted.

 If multi-select is enabled, all inserted note links will have identical aliases.

-##### title
+##### Title mode

-The title of the note that is being linked is used as the link's alais.
+In title mode, the title of the note that is being linked is used as the link's alias.

-##### prompt
+##### Prompt mode

-An input box will be prompted that will let you type in the desired alias.
+In prompt mode, an input box will be prompted that will let you type in the desired alias.

 If multi-select is enabled, you will be prompted for each of the note links you want to insert.

 ##### none

 No alias will be used for the inserted note link(s).
+This is the default behavior if you do not specify an alias mode.